stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 5. Enter the base domain information that you configured for your AWS account.
 See [Configuring an AWS account](https://docs.openshift.com/container-platform/4.3/installing/installing_aws/installing-aws-account.html) for more information.
 This name is used in the hostname of the cluster.

 6. Select **Amazon Web Services** for the infrastructure platform.

-See [Supported managed cloud providers](cloud_providers.md) to learn more about other available cloud providers.
+7. Specify a **Release image** that you want to use for the cluster.
+This identifies the version of the Red Hat OpenShift Container Platform image that is used to create the cluster.
+If the version that you want to use is available, you can select the image from the list of images.
+If the image that you want to use is not a standard image, you can enter the path to the image that you want to use.

-7. Select your provider connection from the available connections on the list.
-If you do not have one configured, or want to configure a new one, see [Creating a provider connection on AWS](cloud_conn_aws.md).
+8. Select your provider connection from the available connections on the list.
+If you do not have one configured, or want to configure a new one, see [Creating a provider connection on AWS](prov_conn_aws.md).

-8. Configure the *Node pools* for your cluster.
+9. Configure the *Node pools* for your cluster.

   The node pools define the location and size of the nodes that are used for your cluster.